-Due to their social structure, mass strandings of the false killer whale can be common, with the largest involving over 1,000 animals.
+Due to their social structure, the false killer whale’s mass strandings can be common, with the largest involving over 1,000 animals.

-The Fraser’s dolphin is named after Francis Charles Fraser; a cetologist found a skeleton in the British Museum.
-They grow from 6.6-8.9ft (2-2.7m), with a weight of 290-460 lb.
+The Fraser’s dolphin is named after Francis Charles Fraser, a cetologist who found a skeleton in the British Museum.
+They grow from 6.6-8.9ft (2-2.7m), with 290-460 lb weight.

 Frasers’ dolphins are generally seen in large schools of 50-100, although herds of several thousand have been spotted.

 The killer whale is also commonly known as the Orca, a name taken from its binomial name of Orcinus orca.
-Killer whales are the largest members of the dolphin family, growing from 6 to 8 meters long and weight of 5.9 tons.
+Killer whales are the largest dolphin family members, growing from 6 to 8 meters long and weigh 5.9 tons.
 Females of the species are smaller than males.

 They are one of the fastest marine mammals due to their size and incredible strength, reaching speeds up to 56 km/h.
 They have a black upper side with a white underside.